ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     :arg int pno: the page to be deleted.
 Negative number count backwards from the end of the document (like with indices).
 Default is the last page.

   .. method:: DeletePages(*args, **kwds)

-    * Changed in v1.18.13: more flexibility specifying pages to delete.

     PDF only: Delete multiple pages given as 0-based numbers.